Data protection / Police

 What about the person or organisation who my data is being shared with?

-If the police lawfully share your personal data, they must also follow Data protection law.
+If the police lawfully share your personal data, the person or organisation who your data is being shared with must also follow data protection law.
 Please see the ICO’s Guide to Data Protection for more information.

 Back to top